Facilitator Manual

 Coordinators

-Each partner agency employs a coordinator (sometimes called a manager) to support the program in its region.
+Each partner agency employs a coordinator (sometimes called a manager) who works alongside the PRC to develop, promote and sustain the program across the region.
 Your coordinator is your primary link to the agency and to PRC.
 They:

 Facilitators

-Facilitators are responsible for running of MyTime groups day to day.
+Facilitators are responsible for the day-to-day running of MyTime groups.
 In this role you:

 For MyTime members, you are the face of MyTime.